jairzinhosantos/jairzinhosantos/README.md

   Hi, I'm Jairzinho 🇵🇪👋
 </h1>

-**`A Telecom Engineer Focused on Computer Science`**
+**`Telecom Engineer Focused on Computer Science`**

 A human passionate about technology, business, innovation and future.
-I've 5 years in business technology ecosystem.
+More than 5 years in business technology ecosystem.

-I'm building two exciting projects:
+Building two exciting ventures:
 - [**`Yotminds`**](https://www.yotminds.com) A dynamic Business Technology Consulting startup, aimed at enhancing the companies daily life, simplifying their processes and empowering them with AI power.
 - [**`Ai Curious Minds`**](https://www.aicuriousminds.com) A vibrant AI enthusiasts global community committed to empowering humanity for an AI-driven future.

-Additionally, I'm taking a journey delves deep into AI, where I'm researching fields such as: LLM, Gen AI, RL, DL and ML.
+Additionally, I take a journey delves deep into AI, where I research fields such as: LLM, Gen AI, RL, DL and ML.

 I've just launched my Discord, a space dedicated to sharing the latest in AI and insights from my journey deep dive into AI.